GMC / MPTS Interim Orders (IOT) Hearings Representation

 The IOT hearing is therefore convened to look at the doctor’s practise in light of the evidence and allegations that is available, in order to determine whether a doctor is safe to practise without restrictions or at all while the investigation into their fitness to practise continues.

-The interim orders tribunal may impose either: No Order, a Suspension Order, or a Conditions of Practice Order.
+The interim orders tribunal may impose either: No Order, a Suspension Order, or a Conditions of Practice Order, for up to 18 months.
 An Order is reviewed after six months and then at regular intervals.
 Where a doctor has obtained new information that may lead to a relaxation or lifting of an Interim Order, the doctor may apply for an Early Review (no earlier three months after the IOT decision).

 The IOT tribunal does not make any factual findings.
 Instead, it assesses the weight of the evidence in favour of the doctor and against the doctor.
 The panel determines whether there is sufficient evidence to demonstrate that a doctor’s fitness to practise may be impaired.
 The IOT panel may take expert evidence into account, whether it is obtained by the GMC or the doctor, when looking at the seriousness and strength of the allegations.
 The code of conduct for doctors, Good Medical Practice, will be of relevance in assessing whether a doctor has fallen below the standards expected of them.